dotzenith/tilde/README.md

 If you don't have ssh keys set up, please take a look at the [Github Docs](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) on the topic.

-NOTE: This is for your personal machine, NOT for the server.

 Your ssh config should should look something like this if you're on MacOS:

 ```
 # .ssh/config